Thermodynamic database MALT Omega / Basic

 Comprehensive Database

-Thermodynamic database MALT Omega features a comprehensive thermodynamic database that includes a wide range of data (including aqueous species) and application software : chemical potential diagram, gibbs energy minimizer, and much more.
+Thermodynamic database MALT Omega features a comprehensive and consistent thermodynamic database that includes a wide range of high-quality data (including aqueous species) and dual solvers:

 Thermodynamic database MALT Omega displays